gonicus/clacks/doc/intro.rst

 For now, please use git::

-   $ cd 'the place where you created the gosa-ng virtualenv'
+   $ cd 'the place where you created the clacks virtualenv'
    $ git clone git://oss.gonicus.de/git/gosa.git src

 Additionally, you can get some stripped of GOsa 2.7 sources from here::